EnigmaDragons/enigmadragons.github.io/static/policy.md

 - All active tickets must have a Role label.
 - To begin work on a ticket, ensure that the ticket is assigned to you and is moved to the "In Progress" column.
 - Only work on 1, or at most 2, ticket(s) at a time.
-- If you wish to work on a ticket outside your role consult the ARC or Design Lead first
+- If you wish to work on a ticket outside your role consult the Architect or Project Manager first
 - Every ticket that is finished must result in a Git commit with the new artifacts (code, document, art)

 ----